javad-rezaie/PIDNet_Segmentation/README.md

 ### Inference Result:
 ![Inference Results](./notebooks/vis/vis/5080.png)

+## Hugging Face Upload

+We shared the trained model on the Hugging Face Model Hub, making it easily accessible for developers ([here](https://huggingface.co/spaces/homai/PIDNet_Segmentation)).
+This allows for straightforward integration into applications and fine-tuning on custom datasets.

 ## Tips
 Ensure that the `train.sh` and  `jupyter.sh` bash scripts has executable permissions.
 If not, grant execute permission by running `chmod u+x train.sh`.